Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Theoretical Results

-Subsequently, Eq. \eqref{eq: final regr 2} - \eqref{eq: final regr 3} are obtaining by using the definition of epoch-wise state-action pair visitation frequencies $\nu_e(s,a)$ and the epoch termination trigger condition in Line 13 of Algorithm \ref{algo: QUCRL}.
-Finally, we obtain Eq. \eqref{eq: final regr -1} by the using Proposition 18 in Appendix C.2 of \cite{auer2008near}. \end{proof} \if 0 \begin{remark} It is worth highlighting that our theoretical analysis presents a new approach for regret characterization of model-based QRL algorithms which is independent of martingale-based concentration bound results extensively used in analysis of classical model-based RL algoritrhms. \end{remark} \fi
+\begin{proof} Please refer to Appendix G. \end{proof} \if 0 \begin{remark} It is worth highlighting that our theoretical analysis presents a new approach for regret characterization of model-based QRL algorithms which is independent of martingale-based concentration bound results extensively used in analysis of classical model-based RL algoritrhms. \end{remark} \fi

 \begin{remark} We reiterate that our characterization of regret incurred by Q-UCRL in Theorem \ref{thm: main_regr} is a martingale-free analysis and thus deviates from its classical counterparts \cite{fruit2018efficient,auer2008near,agarwal2021concave}. \end{remark}